Braytho29/Arduino_Timer/README.md

 # Arduino_Timer <br/>

-This is a university assignment, I figured it was a suitable piece of my work that highlghts my interest in low-level and embedded software programming
+This is a university assignment, I figured it was a suitable piece of my work that highlghts my interest in low-level and embedded software programming <br/>
-The aim of the project was to create a functional timer on a ATMEL328 microcontroller.. <br/> <br/>
+The aim of the project was to create a functional timer on a ATMEL328 microcontroller. <br/> <br/>

 Functionality: <br/>
 - Written in C